brikteknologier/seraph/README.md

 __NOTE for index functions:__ there are two different types on index in neo4j - __node__ indexes and __relationship__ indexes.
 When you're working with __node__ indexes, you use the functions on `node.index`.
 Similarly, when you're working on __relationship__ indexes you use the functions on `rel.index`.
-All of the functions on both of these are identical, but one acts upon node indexes, and the other upon relationship indexes.
+Most of the functions on both of these are identical (excluding the uniqueness functions), but one acts upon node indexes, and the other upon relationship indexes.

 __Arguments__